Deep Dive

 I use a repricer but it's rule-based, not AI.
 Am I affected?

 Yes.
 The policy covers automated tools broadly, not just tools that use machine learning.
-If a tool automatically adjusts your pricing based on any algorithm, it falls under the policy's scope.
-The disclosure and responsibility requirements apply regardless of whether the automation is "AI" in the technical sense.
+If a tool automatically adjusts your pricing, it falls under the policy's scope.
+The SP-API, no-scraping, audit-log, and human-approval requirements apply regardless of whether the automation is "AI" in the technical sense.

 Can Amazon detect AI-generated listing content?